International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Currency Devaluation and Enforcement Challenges

-Lebanon’s severe economic crisis and the collapse of the Lebanese pound (LBP) have introduced major uncertainties for award enforcement.
+Lebanon’s severe economic crisis and the collapse of the Lebanese pound (LBP) have introduced significant uncertainties for award enforcement, particularly for awards denominated in foreign currencies.

-Under Lebanese law:
+Mandatory Currency Rule: Under Lebanese law:

 • Debts must be paid in Lebanese pounds, even if the underlying contract specifies a foreign currency.